African School of Economics

 The African School of Economics (ASE) is a private university headquartered in Abomey-Calavi (near Cotonou), Republic of Benin.
+In 2024 its West Africa Hub had campuses in Abidjan, Ivory Coast; and Abuja, Nigeria.
+The East and Southern Africa Hub features campuses in Zambia and Zanzibar, Tanzania.
+ASE offers several degrees in Undergraduate and Postgraduate programmes all across its campuses.

 It is the expansion of the Institute for Empirical Research in Political Economy (IERPE, IREEP in French), founded in 2004, into a full-fledged pan-African university.
-Faculty members come from top universities in the US, Canada and Europe.
-Currently (2016) it offers four graduate programs at master's level: Master in Mathematics, Economics and Statistics (MMES), Master in Business Administration (MBA), Master in Public Administration (MPA) and Master in Development Economics (MDE).
-ASE also offers a PhD program in Economics and two Certificate Programs, Impact Evaluation and Quantitative Finance.
+Faculty members come from universities in Canada, Europe and the US.